tststs/atom-ternjs/README.md

 * 8: use ECMAScript8 (default)

 ### Libs
-* browser: completion for vanilla js (optional)
+* browser: completion for browser features like document.querySelector (optional)
 * chai: completion for chai (optional)
 * jquery: completion for jQuery (optional)
 * react: completion for React (optional)
 * underscore: completion for underscore (optional)

 ### Options
-* loadEagerly: provide the path to your projects js.
+* loadEagerly: provide the path to your projects JavaScript.
 For relative paths do not use `./` as a prefix.
 This sometimes leads to an unexpected behaviour.
 * **loadEagerly is expensive.
 Do not add paths like `node_modules`.**
 * dontLoad: can be used to prevent Tern from loading certain files.
 It also takes an array of file names or glob patterns.